 The Four Cardinal Symptoms of Meniere’s Disease

-Meniere’s is characterized by four primary symptoms.
+Meniere’s brings four primary symptoms.
 Here are the main things that help a doctor to make the proper diagnosis:

-- Tinnitus – Another symptom that progresses along with the disease is tinnitus.
+Another symptom that progresses along with the disease is tinnitus.
 This is a ringing, buzzing, or rushing sound in the ear.
-If you have ever been exposed to loud sounds for several hours, you probably experienced a mild form of tinnitus afterward.
+If you expose yourself to loud sounds for several hours, you can experience a mild form of tinnitus afterward.
 However, the tinnitus associated with Meniere’s is more severe and affects hearing significantly.

-- Vertigo – This is one of the symptoms that is severe from the very beginning of the disease and is often what sends a person to the doctor in the first place.
+This is one of the symptoms that is severe from the very beginning of the disease and is often what sends a person to the doctor in the first place.
 It is a false sensation of movement that can cause nausea and vomiting and may also lead to falls and injuries.
-While most cases of vertigo are brief (seconds to minutes), vertigo associated with Meniere’s is great in both severity and duration.
+While most cases of vertigo are brief (seconds to minutes), vertigo due to Meniere’s is great in both severity and duration.
 Most bouts last a minimum of 20 minutes and can extend up to 24 hours.

 Two Case Studies that Connect the Neck to Meniere’s Disease